-Once build. sh is finished, users should see the executable, named ufs_model, in the ufs-weather-model/build/directory.
-If users prefer to build in a different directory, specify the BUILD_DIR environment variable.
-For example: export BUILD_DIR=test_cpld will build in the ufs-weather-model/test_cpld directory instead.
+Once build.sh is finished, you should see the executable, named ufs_model, in the ufs-weather-model/build/directory.
+If it is desired to build in a different directory, specify the BUILD_DIR environment variable: e.g. export BUILD_DIR=test_cpld will build in the ufs-weather-model/test_cpld directory instead.